darwaishx/ria/README.md

   | --no-api-celebrities  | Do not call Celebrities API |
   | --no-api-faces  | Do not call Faces API |
   | --no-api-text  | Do not call Text API |

+## Cost
+- As you run this tool, it calls different Rekognition APIs in your AWS account.
+You will get charged for all the API calls made as part of the analysis.
+- If you use Jupyter Instance, it incurs cost even when you are not running this tool to analyze images.
+You can delete instance by deleting the CloudFormation used to create the notebook instance.